Germain Ifedi

-Germain Ifedi (born June 2, 1994) is an American football offensive tackle for the Atlanta Falcons of the National Football League (NFL).
-He played college football at Texas A&M and was drafted by the Seattle Seahawks in the first round of the 2016 NFL Draft.
+Germain Ifedi (born June 2, 1994) is an American professional football offensive tackle for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Texas A&M Aggies and was selected by the Seattle Seahawks in the first round of the 2016 NFL draft.

-Early years
+Early life

 A native of Houston, Ifedi attended Westside High School, where he was a three-sport athlete in football, basketball, and track.
 He earned second-team All-State honors by the Associated Press.
-He recorded 96 pancakes as a senior, and also blocked a kick.
+He recorded 96 pancake blocks as a senior, and also blocked a kick.
 The Westside Wolves went 10–4 on the season, losing the UIL 5A Division II Regional Final to Dekaney, which were led by running back Trey Williams.
-Regarded a four-star recruit by Scout.com, Ifedi was listed the No. 15 offensive guard prospect in his class.
-ESPN also listed him as four-star recruit.
+Regarded a four-star recruit by 247Sports and ESPN, Ifedi was listed the No. 13 offensive guard prospect in his class.

 College career

-After redshirting in his first year at Texas A&M, Ifedi started at Right Guard all 13 season games on the offensive line in 2013.
+After redshirting in his first year at Texas A&M, Ifedi started at right guard all 13 season games on the offensive line in 2013.
 The Aggies offensive line, that also included tackles Jake Matthews and Cedric Ogbuehi, blocked for an offense that ranked in the top 10 nationally in scoring, passing and total offense.
 Quarterback Johnny Manziel completed 69 percent of his passes over the season, for 4,114 yards and 37 touchdowns, and lead the team in rushing yards with 759.
 After the season, Ifedi was named Freshman All-American by Sporting News.

 In his sophomore season, Ifedi replaced Ogbuehi at right tackle (after Ogbuehi had to replace Matthews at left tackle).
 Ifedi started all but two games of the season, missing the Auburn and Missouri games due to a sprained knee suffered against Louisiana–Monroe.
-The Aggies offensive line allowed only 27 sacks (2.1 per game), while quarterbacks Kenny Hill and Kyle Allen attempted a combined 514 passes (39.5 per game), leading the Southeastern Conference in passing yards and touchdowns.
+The Aggies offensive line allowed only 27 sacks (2.1 per game), while quarterbacks Kenny Hill and Kyle Allen attempted a combined 514 passes (39.5 per game), leading the Southeastern Conference in passing yards and touchdowns per game.